-3.14 Archaeological Resources
+3.15 Archaeological Resources

 A Stage 1 and 2 Archaeological Assessment was conducted for the Project location.
-Three findspots were discovered during the course of the Stage 2 Archaeological Assessment.
+Two find spots (Findspots 1 and 2) were discovered during the course of the Stage 2 Archaeological Assessment.
 Through consultation with the MTC it was determined that a setback from the identified resources of 20 m will ensure the protection of these resource.
 Further, following a standard archaeological assessment there remains a potential to uncover deeply buried heritage or archaeological resources (including human burial sites) which would not have previously been identified.
 In this instance, the MTC has specified mitigation that must be undertaken in the event of discovery of human remains or other archaeologically or culturally significant material.
 These mitigation measures are discussed in Section 4.12.

-3.15 Spills
+3.16 Spills